Irma Carrillo Ramirez: Notable opinions

-Expired nomination to U.S. district court
+Expired nomination to United States district court

-On March 15, 2016, President Barack Obama nominated Ramirez to serve as a United States district judge for the Northern District of Texas, to the seat vacated by Judge Terry R. Means, who assumed senior status on July 3, 2013.
+On March 15, 2016, President Barack Obama nominated Ramirez to serve as a United States district judge for the United States District Court for the Northern District of Texas, to the seat vacated by Judge Terry R. Means, who assumed senior status on July 3, 2013.
 On September 7, 2016, a hearing before the Senate Judiciary Committee was held on her nomination.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

-U.S. Court of appeals service
+United States Court of appeals service

-On April 14, 2023, President Joe Biden announced his intent to nominate Ramirez to serve as United States circuit judge for the Fifth Circuit.
+On April 14, 2023, President Joe Biden announced his intent to nominate Ramirez to serve as United States circuit judge for the United States Court of Appeals for the Fifth Circuit.
 On April 17, 2023, her nomination was sent to the Senate.
 President Biden nominated Ramirez to the seat vacated by Judge Gregg Costa, who resigned on August 31, 2022.
 Her nomination received the support of Senators John Cornyn and Ted Cruz.
 On May 17, 2023, a hearing on her nomination was held before the United States Judiciary Committee.
 On June 8, 2023, her nomination was favorably reported by the committee by a voice vote, with Senator Josh Hawley voting no on record.
 On November 30, 2023, the United States Senate invoked cloture on her nomination by an 80–17 vote.
 On December 4, 2023, her nomination was confirmed by an 80–12 vote.
 She received her judicial commission on December 8, 2023.
 She is the first Latina to serve on the Fifth Circuit.

+Notable cases

+On August 14, 2025, Ramirez and Senior Judge James L. Dennis ruled that Louisiana maps “packed” and “cracked” Black communities, unlawfully diluting Black voters’ power to elect their preferred candidates under Section 2 of the Voting Rights Act.

+On September 2, 2025, Ramirez was in the 2-1 majority that ruled that Trump cannot use the Alien Enemies Act to deport Venezuelans.